tenzin333/agentic_learning/README.md

-# Model Regression Detection System
+# LLM Regression CI

+> A CI/CD quality gate that catches LLM prompt/model regressions before they ship.

 A CI/CD-style quality gate for LLM-powered features.
 It evaluates a prompt (or model) against a **golden dataset**, measures quality with real classification metrics, and